Poppet valve: Materials and durability

 In typical modern mass-production engines, the valves are solid and made from steel alloys.
 However some engines use hollow valves filled with sodium, to improve heat transfer.

 Many modern engines use an aluminium cylinder head.
 Although this provides better heat transfer, it requires steel valve seat inserts to be used; in older cast iron cylinder heads, the valve seats are often part of the cylinder head.
 A gap of 0.4–0.6 mm is present around the valve stem, therefore a valve stem oil seal is used to prevent oil being drawn into the intake manifold and combustion chamber.
 Typically, a rubber lip-type seal is used.
 A common symptom of worn valve guides and/or defective oil seals is a puff of blue smoke from the exhaust pipe at times of increased intake manifold vacuum, such as when the throttle is abruptly closed.

 Historically, valves had two major issues, both of which have been solved by improvements in modern metallurgy.
 The first was that in early internal combustion engines, high wear rates of valves meant that a valve job to regrind the valves was required at regular intervals.
 Secondly, lead additives had been used in petrol (gasoline) since the 1920s, to prevent engine knocking and provide lubrication for the valves.
 Modern materials for the valves (such as stainless steel) and valve seats (such as stellite and inconel) allowed for leaded petrol to be phased out in many industrialised countries by the mid-1990s.

-Sodium Cooled Exhaust Valves
+Sodium cooled exhaust valves

 Exhaust valves are subject to very high temperatures and in extreme high performance applications may be sodium cooled.
 The valve is hollow and filled with sodium, which melts at a relatively low temperature and, in its liquid state, convects heat away from the hot valve head to the stem where it may be conducted to the cylinder head.
-Common in second world war piston engines, now only found in high performance engines.
+Common in second world war piston engines, now normally only found in high performance engines.

+1960s and 70s Dodge truck engines came with sodium filled valves in the 413-1 and 440-3, #1859-623.